pulibrary/github-labeler/README.md

-# DLS GitHub Labeler
+# pulibrary GitHub Labeler

 This project contains a script that can delete and create labels for github repositories.
-We run the label creation command on any new DLS github repository.
 This gives us consistency between our project repositories.

+## Example usage

+On the DLS team, after creating a new repository, we run `clear_labels` and then `apply_labels` to initialize the repository with our standard set of labels.

 ## Initial Setup

+Ensure your team has a config file in the config directory. config/dls-labels.json can be used as a reference.

 Install external dependencies:
 ```